Welcome to Bridge Street Surgery.

 Crisis in the NHS- fact and fiction

 It is true that the NHS is facing severe long term pressures, in that there are more old and therefore sick people, and more that can be done, and the money is not increasing to match demand.
-More people are attending A&E, although the figures now include walk in centres which is surely wrong.
+More people are attending A&E, although the figures now include walk in centres.
 It is not surprising as people have been led to expect a 24/7 service by successive governments.
-However, amid all the blame game coming from the media and rather surprisingly from the government, lets not lose sight of the facts that death rates are going down steadily and quite quickly, and lots of things are actually getting better.
+However, amid all the blame game coming from the media and rather surprisingly from the government, lets not lose sight of the facts that death rates have been generally going down steadily, and lots of things are actually getting better.
 Unfortunately, the freedom of a doctor and patient to decide together how to deal with a problem is more and more being interfered with by managers and targets.
-Lots of GP's are packing it in, and the rest are a bit stressed.
 If you spot your doctor checking the computer when he should be paying attention to you, please tell him off, but nicely.
-If you like us are allergic to the Daily Mail sensible discussion see www.changingnhs.com
+If you like us are allergic to the Daily Mail (which by the way recently has been found guitly of libel and had to pay a GP £45000! see http://www.pulsetoday.co.uk/your-practice/practice-topics/legal/gp-awarded-45000-in-damages-following-defamatory-daily-mail-article/20008121.article#.VDenvCh_E-c )and want to follow a sensible discussion see www.changingnhs.com

-Dr John WIllis RIP Aged 87 of a stroke.
+Dr John Willis RIP Jan 2013 Aged 87 of a stroke.